 What Dogs Is Wellness For or Suited to?

-- Puppies – Specific formulas for puppies are available for small, standard and large breed dogs.
+- check-square-o Puppies – Specific pet food formulas for puppies are available for small, standard and large breed dogs.
 Features vary by formula, but include DHA for brain development, targeted nutrients and smaller kibble for large breed pups.
 Many good options, but I lean towards grain-free blends.

-- Adults – Many great options available; just pick your flavor preference!
+- check-square-o Adults – Many great options available; just pick your flavor preference!

-- Small breeds – Many varieties to choose from, both wet and dry.
-Wet foods seem to be favoured by many small breeds, and Wellness offers a lot of choices, including a variety of single-serving meals.
+- check-square-o Small breeds – Many varieties to choose from, both wet and dry.
+Wet foods seem to be favored by many small breeds, and Wellness offers a lot of choices, including a variety of single-serving meals.

-- Dogs with allergies – Although there are limited options for exotic protein (a couple of venison and wild game products), the assortment of grain-free and limited ingredient blends may provide a solution.
+- check-square-o Dogs with allergies – Although there are limited options for exotic protein (a couple of venison and wild game products), the assortment of grain-free dog food and limited ingredient blends may provide a solution.
 Try a blend from the Simple line of foods.

-- Overweight dogs – Reduced-fat foods are available in three product lines.
+- check-square-o Overweight dogs – Reduced-fat pet foods are available in three product lines.
 I’d try the Complete Health Healthy Weight De-boned Chicken & Peas.

 What Dogs Might do Better on A Different Brand?

-- Toy breeds – There is only one Toy breed formula available.
-It seems to be well formulated, but if your dog doesn’t like the blend of chicken, rice and peas, you’re out of luck.
+- check-square-o Toy breeds – There is only one Toy breed formula available.
+It seems to be well formulated, but if your dog doesn’t like the blend of chicken, rice and peas, you’re out of luck. something else.

-- Overweight dogs – A limited selection of blends for overweight dogs is available.
-You may find something suitable, but if your dog is used to beef, for example, you’ll have to try something else.
+- check-square-o Overweight dogs – A limited selection of pet foods for overweight dogs is available.
+You may find something suitable, but if your dog is used to beef, for example, you’ll have to try

 In the following section, we take a closer look at 3 of the most popular of Wellness dog foods offerings, discussing their overall quality and consider their pros and cons.

 This offering from the CORE line of products contains a blend of protein sources including turkey and chicken, and also adds in salmon oil and a mix of fruits and vegetables.
-There are no fillers or by-products listed among the ingredients, neither are there artificial ingredients of any sort.
+There are no fillers or meat by-product listed among the ingredients, neither are there artificial ingredients of any sort.